mtdxc/libp2p.specs/pubsub/gossipsub/gossipsub-v1.0.md

   `fanout` map contains topics to which we _are not_ subscribed.

-In addition to the gossipsub-specific state listed above, the libp2p pubsub framework maintains some "router-agnostic" state.
+In addition to the gossipsub-specific state listed above, the libp2p pubsub framework maintains some "router-agnostic无关" state.
 This includes the set of topics to which we are subscribed, as well as the set of topics to which each of our peers is subscribed.
 Elsewhere in this document, we refer to `peers.floodsub[topic]` and `peers.gossipsub[topic]` to denote floodsub or